-- 1. How long will you be in contact with participants? - 2.
-What is the size of the space? - 3.
-What is the duration of testing? - 4.
-How much time is spent within two metres of participants? - 5.
-How many support personnel need to be there, and can be there? - 6.
-Plan to transition to virtual means to collect consent, health information, questionnaires etc. - 7.
-Does the nature of the work increase risk due to COVID-19? - 8.
+- 1. Has the community/research partner provided free, prior, and informed consent to start/continue the research in the context of the pandemic? - 2.
+Have you considered the current burden of the pandemic on your partners/partner communities, including the specific historical trauma of pandemics to Indigenous peoples, to ensure that doing research now is ethical/necessary? - 3.
+How long will you be in contact with participants? - 4.
+What is the size of the space? - 5.
+What is the duration of testing? - 6.
+How much time is spent within two metres of participants? - 7.
+How many support personnel need to be there, and can be there? - 8.
+Plan to transition to virtual means to collect consent, health information, questionnaires etc. - 9.
+Does the nature of the work increase risk due to COVID-19? - 10.
 What can be performed at a distance of greater than two metres during face-to-face interactions (e.g. remote instructions to participant)?